jeyabalajis/aws-certified-sa-pro-notes/docs/network/vpc.md

 ## Salient points
 - NAT Gateway is resilient to failure within a single AZ.
 Require multiple NAT Gateways for resilience across multi-AZ.
+- NAT Gateway is created in public subnet (i.e. a subnet that has internet gateway).
+0.0.0.0/0 is routed to NAT Gateway from private subnet.
+- NAT instance uses a special AMI with the string “amzn-ami-vpc-nat” in the name.
+    - Must disable source/destination checks.
+    - Need to assign security group.
+    - Can use as bastion host
+    - Can implement port forwarding through customization (not possible with NAT Gateway)
 - NACL is stateless.
 Incoming does not mean outgoing is allowed.
 Both allow and deny rules.
 Applied at subnet level.
 - Security Group is stateful.
 Only allow rules, deny rules not possible.
-Instance level
+Instance level.
+- Subnet routes. _Longest prefix wins._
 - Can reference other security groups in the same region.
 - Egress Only Internet Gateway for IPV6 traffic
+- An Egress-only Internet Gateway allows IPv6 traffic outbound but not inbound
 - Transitive connections are not allowed with VPC Peering, establish one on one.
 CIDR cannot overlap.
 - VPC Peering can work inter-region and cross-account.
 - Edge to edge routing not allowed with VPC Peering.